quellenform/blender-CurveToMeshUV/README.md

+## Documentation

+You can find detailed documentation here: [Curve to Mesh UV - Perfect UVs with Geometry Nodes](https://curve-to-mesh-uv.docs.quellenform.at/)

 ## Notes
 - This free version is optimized for Blender 3.4, but can be easily adapted to version 3.1 with a few minor changes (*Lite* and *Pro* are compatible to 3.1+)
 - The *Lite* and *Pro* editions include more functions for processing intersecting profile curves and other very nice features
-- The *Lite* and *Pro* edition can be purchased at [Blender Market](https://blendermarket.com/products/curve-to-mesh-uv)
+- The *Lite* and *Pro* edition can be purchased at [Gumroad](https://quellenform.gumroad.com/l/curve-to-mesh-uv) or [Blender Market](https://blendermarket.com/products/curve-to-mesh-uv)
 - A more detailed description can be found on [blender.stackexchange.com](https://blender.stackexchange.com/questions/258246)
 - On [blenderartists.org](https://blenderartists.org/t/curve-to-mesh-with-uvs-node-group-for-blender-3-0-geometry-nodes/1362714/3), the very talented user *[zeroSkilz](https://blenderartists.org/u/zeroskilz)* has an interesting project in which an older version of this mechanism is also used:
 [Z-Curve-Sweeper for Blender 3.0 (Curve-to-Mesh with superpowers)](https://blenderartists.org/t/z-curve-sweeper-for-blender-3-0-curve-to-mesh-with-superpowers/1365277)

-> Please consider a small donation if you like this project, or buy the full version at [Blender Market](https://blendermarket.com/products/curve-to-mesh-uv) to support further development.
+> Please consider a small donation if you like this project, or buy the full version to support further development.
 Thank you!